 DON'T BE A VICTIM TO POOR WORKMANSHIP AND LET A CONSTRUCTION DEFECT RUIN YOUR NEW HOME

 Rectifying construction and design defects can be a real uphill battle for new homeowners.
-When a new home is defective, it can cost thousands of dollars to properly repair, depreciate the value of the home tremendously, and even force the homeowner to abandon their new home entirely.
+When a new home is defective, it can cost thousands of dollars to repair, reduce the home's value, or in extreme cases force the homeowner to abandon the property.

-Legally, a construction defect is defined as any supervision, design, planning, construction, or inspection deficiency that takes place with a new structure whereby there's been a failure to build the structure with reasonable workmanship and/or the structure itself doesn't perform as was reasonably intended by the buyer.
+Legally, a construction defect is any supervision, design, planning, construction, or inspection deficiency in a new structure that results in failure to build with reasonable workmanship or causes the structure to not perform as the buyer reasonably expected.

 • Masonry, unstable foundations, concrete, carpentry, and other issues that affect the structural integrity of the home.